BerkeleyLab/upcxx/docs/ccs-rpc.md

 ## Cache

-The meat of the segment mapping and caching takes place in the `segmap_cache` class.
-The main components of this class are the level 1 cache, level 2 cache, and detailed segment map used for debugging and building the caches.

-The level 1 cache is intended to be used at thread level and is not thread safe to avoid the overhead of locking and atomic operations.
+Each UPC++ thread  maintains a cache of segments previously used by the CCS mechanism for faster subsequent lookup.
 An instance of `segmap_cache` is created in the `persona_tls` for this purpose.
-Due to the restrictions on constructors and destructors of thread local storage, the level 1 cache uses `std::array`s for storage.
-Two sorted arrays are used to enable binary searches of the level 1 cache in each direction.
-The capacity of this storage can be set with `UPCXX_MAX_L1_DLCACHE_SIZE`, which defaults to 20.
-This cache only contains segments that the program has actually used, so in order to exceed this threshold, the program would have to not only use at least 20 libraries, but also make direct RPC calls to function pointers within them.
+Due to the restrictions of `__thread` storage, the cache uses `std::array`s with a capacity defined by `UPCXXI_MAX_SEGCACHE_SIZE` of 20.
+This doesn't require a guard as a dynamically sized cache would.
+It is unlikely that a program will exceed this cache capacity, as the program would not only have to use at least 20 libraries but also make direct RPC calls to function pointers within them.
+If the cache capacity is exceeded, an old entry is evicted.
-In practice, even if that many libraries were loaded, most would likely not have function pointers invoked directly.

-The level 2 cache is held as a process-wide static structure and is only used if the level 1 cache is full.
-It contains all mapped segments.
-If there is a miss at level 1 cache and the level 1 cache is not full, lookup goes directly to the heavy-weight segment map that can be used to add the segment to the level 1 cache.
-While it would be possible to promote a level 2 segment to level 2, rebuilding the level 2 cache is not thread safe and requires the user to call `rebuild_cache()`.
-The segment map, on the other hand, uses locks and can be rebuilt automatically if a library was loaded.
-Because hitting the uncached segment map would only happen once per thread per segment, there is negligible benefit to maintaining an additional cache promotion mechanism.

 It is assumed that libraries are not unloaded, or at least not unloaded and the address space reused by another library.
-The level 1 caches are not purged if a library is unloaded as `rebuild_cache()` only affects the level 2 cache and segment map and is unable to touch every thread's thread-local storage.
 In practice, `dlclose` usually doesn't actually unmap the library and this shouldn't be a limitation with any practical effect.

 ## CCS Verification